tfgg/yournextmep/_candidates/eu2014/conservative/caroline-attfield.md

 person: caroline-attfield
 region: london
 party: conservative
-title: London - Conservative Party - Caroline Attfield
+title: Caroline Attfield is running for MEP in London for the Conservative Party
 incumbent: false
 ---